stephencweiss/stephencharlesweiss.com/content/blog/2020-03-12/sliding-window-technique.md

 [According to this walkthrough on the approach](https://medium.com/outco/how-to-solve-sliding-window-problems-28d67601a66), good candidates for the sliding window approach can be identified due to:
 1. The use of iterable data structures (e.g., arrays, strings, lists, etc.)
-2. The problem evaluates a subrange for a longest, shortest, target value (e.g., the longest sequence of continous values, or the maximum sum of a subrange)
+2. The problem evaluates a subrange for a longest, shortest, target value (e.g., the longest sequence of continuous values, or the maximum sum of a subrange)
 3. There is an apparent (and sub-optimal) brute force approach that would require O(n<sup>2</sup>) or O(2n) complexity.

 ## Visualizing The Window